public dissemination

 • Jona Schlegel and Benjamin Wild presented project INDIGO at the Lange Nacht der Forschung (Eng.
 Long Night of Science) [20/05/2022, Vienna, Austria]).
 More info and photos of the event are available here.

-• the Levin Statzer Foundation started to organise boat tours in September and October 2022 along the graffiti-scape of the Donaukanal.
-During these tours, project INDIGO and its goals are mentioned as well.
+• the Levin Statzer Foundation organised boat tours in September and October 2022 along the graffiti-scape of the Donaukanal.
+During these tours, project INDIGO and its goals were mentioned as well.

-• Benjamin Wild represents project INDIGO at BEST, Austria’s largest Job, Training and Education fair (Germ.
+• Benjamin Wild represented project INDIGO at BEST, Austria’s largest Job, Training and Education fair (Germ.
 Beruf Studium Weiterbildung).
 More info can be found here.

 • Massimiliano Carloni co-organised a graffiti workshop at the 2023 Kinderuni (Children’s University) event held at the Austrian Academy of Sciences [21/07/2023, Vienna, Austria].
 Click here for more info and photos.